Cart

 • helm install: Installs the Helm Chart.

-• -f traefik.yaml: The file from step 5 that customizes the installation.
+• -f traefik.yaml: The file from step 6 that we use to customise the installation.

-• traefik: The name of the Helm release, which you can check with the command 'helm list'.
+• traefik: The name of the Helm ‘release’, which you can check with the ‘helm list’ command.

-• traefik/traefik: The repository name and the Helm Chart to be installed, respectively.
+• traefik/traefik: Respectively, the name of the repository and the Helm Chart to install.

-You will now see a confirmation that looks roughly as follows:
+You’ll now see a confirmation that looks roughly like this:

 NAME: traefik